The Quiz tool allows instructors to create, configure, deliver, and assess online assessments (e.g., exams, tests, quizzes, etc.).

 Here are the categories we will cover in this tutorial:

-1. Inside the course, navigate to Activities in the navigation bar and select the drop down arrow then select Quizzes.
+1. Inside the course, navigate to Activities in the navbar and select the drop down arrow, then select Quizzes.

 2. On the Manage Quizzes page, select New Quiz.

 1. In the General area, fill in the quiz details, including giving the quiz a name.